Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Evaluating Design Quality or Performance

 \subsection{Performance Optimality}

 In many engineering problems, designers want to find a distributed set of solutions that are performant across multiple objectives.
 This is especially common in multi-objective optimization problems, where designers often seek to identify a Pareto-optimal set of points.
-Pareto-optimal designs have the property that any performance improvement in some objective must come at the expense of performance in some other objective.
+Pareto-optimal designs have the property that performance improvement in any objective must come at the expense of performance in some other objective.
 This means that Pareto-optimal designs cannot be `dominated' by any other design, i.e., there exists no design that has superior performance in every objective.
-Identifying a strong approximation set for the Pareto-optimal front can be extremely valuable in design problems because it effectively provides an optimal design given some choice of objective priorities by the designer.
+Identifying a strong approximation set for the Pareto-optimal front can be extremely valuable in design problems because it effectively provides an optimal design given any arbitrary choice of objective priorities by the designer.
 If practitioners seek to generate a diverse set of near-optimal designs, they may seek to quantify how close a set of generated designs is to the true Pareto-optimal front.
-Below, we discuss a few metrics that could be adopted by design researchers to quantify performance optimality.
+Below, we discuss a few metrics that could be adopted by design researchers to quantify performance optimality and refer readers to more detailed reviews, such as~\cite{Riquelme2015performance} for other metrics.

 \paragraph{Hypervolume Metric~(Figure~\ref{fig:HV})} The hypervolume metric, often simply referred to as `hypervolume,' is a staple metric in the multi-objective optimization field~\cite{Riquelme2015performance}, which estimates the proximity of a set of generated samples to the (often unknown) Pareto-optimal front.
 In simple terms, the metric calculates the hypervolume comprised of all points that are dominated by some point in the generated set but simultaneously dominate some fixed reference point.
-In any problem where a diverse near-Pareto-optimal set of samples is desired, hypervolume could be used to quantify the performance of generated samples.
-For example, the metric was used in ~\cite{chen2021mopadgan} to compare the performance of different GAN models for airfoil synthesis.
+This leading optimization metric has seen previous use in DGM evaluation, such as in ~\cite{chen2021mopadgan} to compare the performance of different GAN models for airfoil synthesis.